Obasan died the weekend before transfers.

 "And he got himself transferred back there."

-"Unbelievable."
+“Unbelievable.”
 Tuckett shook his head.
-"But a pretty wise thing to do--after the mess he cooked up here."
+“But a smart move, after the mess he cooked up here.”

 "It's not that bad.
 Not as bad as Kempner thinks it is."